 VAMC Staffing and SREs Evaluation Summary Published in 2022, the evaluation team published the paper "Effect of Mental Health Staffing Inputs on Suicide-Related Events."
-This study found that increasing mental health staffing levels at VAMC facilities is associated with reduced SREs among Veterans.
-Specifically, a 1 percent increase in mental health staffing is associated with a 1.6 percentage point reduction in SREs.
+9 This study suggests that increasing mental health staffing levels at VAMC facilities leads to reduced SREs among Veterans.
+Specifically, a 1 percent increase in mental health staffing is linked to a 1.6 percentage point reduction in SREs.
 This effect is most pronounced at VAMCs with the lowest staffing levels, with diminishing returns as staffing increased.
 The evaluation found significant variation in how much clinic time is devoted to mental health care across VAMCs, as well as how much Veterans engage with that care.
 Policy Implications To have the highest percentage point impact on Veteran SREs, VA hiring efforts should be targeted at lowest-staffed facilities.
-In the face of a national shortage of mental health providers, the VA should also focus on how preexisting mental health resources are deployed.
+In the face of a national shortage of mental health providers, 15 the VA should also focus on how pre-existing mental health resources are deployed.
 For the most success, these efforts should be supplemented with opportunities to evaluate short and long-term effects of staffing changes.

-VAMC Workrate and SREs Evaluation Summary In the final stages of development, this evaluation offers three preliminary takeaways.
+VAMC Work Rate and SREs Evaluation Summary In the final stages of development, this evaluation offers three preliminary takeaways.
 First, in VAMCs offering therapy services, when providers take on more patients, the probability of a Veteran SRE increases.
-Second, at VAMCs with fewer patients than peer VAMCs, an influx of patients per pay period is associated with an increase in the likelihood of SREs.
-Third, the evaluation validates that increasing staffing level is associated with lowering SREs for VAMCs in the lower two-thirds of VAMC staffing.
-In addition to examining VAMCs that provide therapy, the evaluation also reviews workrate impacts on medication management staff (e.g., psychiatrists).
-The findings here are more limited - there is no overall impact on SREs when providers see more Veterans per day, and only limited impact noted when facilities are separated into low, medium, and high workrate groups.
-Conversely, increasing VAMC staffing levels is again found to reduce SREs for VAMCs that fall in the lower two-thirds of the staffing distribution.
-Policy Implications This evaluation found strong negative implications for having providers see more patients per day, even if it improves care access.
+Second, at VAMCs with fewer patients than peer VAMCs, an influx of patients per pay period results in an increase in the likelihood of SREs.
+Third, the evaluation validates that increasing staffing level is linked with lowering SREs for VAMCs in the lower two-thirds of VAMC staffing.
+In addition to examining VAMCs that provide therapy, the evaluation also reviews work rate impacts on medication management staff (e.g., psychiatrists).
+The findings here are more limited - the evaluation found no overall change in SREs when providers see more Veterans per day, and only small changes in SRE rates when facilities are separated into low, medium, and high work rate groups.
+Conversely, increasing VAMC staffing levels was seen to reduce SREs for VAMCs that fall in the lower two-thirds of the staffing distribution.
+Policy Implication Policy mplicationsThis evaluation found strong negative implications for having providers see more patients per day, even if it improves care access.
 In combination with validating the benefits of increased staffing, this evaluation also makes a strong case for the VA to consider initiatives that onboard staff and strategically deploy them to the lowest staffed facilities.